sgmurphy/wordpress-plugins/qi-addons-for-elementor/readme.txt

     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/drop-caps/" target="_blank">Drop Caps</a> - Introduce your paragraphs in a creative way with decorative text</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/section-title/" target="_blank">Section Title</a> - Display captivating and fully configurable titles</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/typeout-text/" target="_blank">Typeout Text</a> - Feature smoothly animated typeout text sections</li>
-    <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/animated-text/" target="_blank">Animated Text</a> - A custom widget that lets you create visually appealing sections with animated textual content which you can customize</li>
+    <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/animated-text/" target="_blank">Animated Text</a> - Create visually appealing sections with animated textual content which you can customize</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/highlighted-text/" target="_blank">Highlighted Text</a> - Accentuate parts of text that you select</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/blockquote/" target="_blank">Blockquote</a> - Quotes that stand out from the rest of your text the way you choose</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/divider/" target="_blank">Divider</a> - Turn your separator lines into something truly special</li>